alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 Although I'd probably select CircleCI if it were my project to own, none dominate the market like <a href="https://jenkins.io/" target="_blank">Jenkins</a>.
 Since it's a technology the average developer will undoubtedly run into at work, it thus deserves a good understanding.

-To better show the flow of the CI/CD pipeline, I built a quick Node-based service that uses AWS Comprehend to perform sentiment analysis on my personal journal entries.
-(I just wanted a way to experiment with machine learning since the algorithms are interesting.)

-If you'd like to follow along, you'll need an AWS account.
+To better show the flow of the CI/CD pipeline, I built a quick Node-based service that uses <a href="https://aws.amazon.com/comprehend/" target="_blank">AWS Comprehend</a> to perform sentiment analysis on my personal journal entries.
+If you'd like to follow along, you'll need an <a href="https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/" target="_blank">AWS account</a>.
 Also note that you'll have to destroy all resources you created during the tutorial, otherwise you'll be charged for them.
 Don't worry: there's a section on that at the end 🧙.

 Alright, let's jump into the project.